-What Bevin Boys were and how I became one
+Bevin Boys and my experiences as one

-What Bevin Boys were
+What were Bevin Boys?

 Bevin Boys were young British men conscripted to work in coal mines instead of the armed forces in the Second World War.
 They were named after Ernest Bevin, a member of the Labour Party, whose idea it was, and who was Minister of Labour and National Service in the Coalition Government of Winston Churchill.

 At the beginning of the war, mining was not a reserved occupation, so young miners were conscripted into the armed forces, just as young men in other occupations were conscripted.
 Some young miners volunteered for the armed forces - possibly for reasons of patriotism coupled with a desire to leave the mines.
-Since many of these young miners had been employed on the coalface, it became necessary for them to be replaced by older miners.
+Since many of these young miners had been employed at the coalface, it became necessary for them to be replaced by older miners.
 The work was hard, and some of the older men found it difficult to work for a full week.
 So a shortage of coal arose at a time when the need for it was increasing due to the war industries.

 To compensate, Ernest Bevin announced that all men being called up for National Service could opt to serve in coal mines instead of the armed forces.
 Not surprisingly the response was inadequate.

-How Bevin Boys were selected
+How were Bevin Boys selected?

-The selection of who was to become a Bevin Boy was made on the basis of the National Service number which every new recruit was given at enrolment.
-A digit between 0 and 9 was arbitrarily chosen for each batch of intakes, and everyone whose National Service number ended with that digit was directed to a coal mining area for training.
+So towards the end of 1943 it was decreed that 10% of every call-up batch of young men would serve as miners.
+The selection of which 10% was made on the basis of the National Service number which every new recruit was given at enrolment.
+A digit between 0 and 9 was arbitrarily chosen for each batch of intakes, and everyone whose National Service number ended with 9 was directed to a coal mining area for training.

-Some years before my call-up I had joined the local branch of the Air Cadet Corps, which the government formed with the purpose of giving training which would help when joining the RAF.
+Some years before my call-up, I had joined the local branch of the Air Cadet Corps, which the government formed with the purpose of giving training which would help when joining the RAF.
 Accordingly I had thought that I would be called into the RAF when I attained my call-up age.
 I even attended a pre-joining RAF medical some weeks before the due date.
-A few weeks later, though, I received a letter which stated that the last digit of my National Service number matched the one picked out for the coal mines.
+A few weeks later, though, I received a letter which stated that the last digit of my National Service number matched the one picked for the coal mines.
 Enclosed was a railway warrant to Stoke on Trent, where I was to be given accommodation and training before attachment to a mine in the North Staffordshire coalfield, 150 miles away from where I lived.